-The Smiths were formed in the same Manchester music scene as discussed in previous posts about The Happy Mondays, as well as, the band, James.
+The Smiths were formed in the same Manchester music scene as discussed in previous posts about The Happy Mondays, as well as, the band, James (which you can read here and here).
 However, regardless of the success of either of those groups, or of any other band that came out of Manchester, The Smiths were, by far, the biggest and most influential act of them all.
 In fact, in a recent poll conducted to see who people thought were the biggest bands in UK history, The Smiths came in at #6.
-The only bands in front of them were The Beatles, The Rolling Stones, Radiohead, Pink FLoyd and Led Zeppelin.
+The only bands in front of them were The Beatles, The Rolling Stones, Radiohead, Pink Floyd and Led Zeppelin.
 The Smiths finished ahead of such legendary bands as Queen, The Who, The Kinks and many others.

 The funny thing about this is that the numbers don’t back up the level of adoration and esteem in which the band is held by so many.
 The Smiths were a band for only five years.
 They produced only four albums.
 They never had a number one song nor a gold record.
 In fact, their biggest and most recognizable hit, “How Soon Is Now?” was actually first released as a “B-side” and only ever gained traction as a single of its own by word-of-mouth from fans.
 So, what is it, then, about The Smiths that has caused them to leave such a lasting impact on the modern music scene in the UK and around the world?